soyaoki/AWSMLE-Image-Classification-using-AWS-SageMaker/README.md

 ### Insights from the model

+Although the number of images for training were almost same, there were some breeds witch the estimator were not good at predicting.
+One way to improve this is to choose a pre-trained model with high expressive power, such as Resnet50.

 (The model inferenced label "001" as label "001".
 The label "001" has 64 train data.)

 ![](./screenshots/inference_001.png)

 (The model inferenced label "072" as label "072".
 The label "072" has 48 train data.)

 ![](./screenshots/inference_072.png)

 (The model inferenced label "089" as label "042^".
 The label "089" has 53 train data.)

 ![](./screenshots/inference_089.png)